muntasirmahmud1/PANCAM-NASA-Hyperspectral-Imaging/README.md

 - Integrating sphere and calibrated lamps for radiometric calibration
 - Flat-field and detector characterization measurements

+The laser and lamp requirements are changed depending on the wavelength range selected.
 The resulting calibration products are used to convert the raw Level-0 measurements into calibrated Level-1 spectra, which are subsequently used for Level-2 atmospheric gas retrievals.

 <p align="center">
 <img src="Image/calibration_main_steps.png" width="900">